cerebral-legacy/cerebral-website/app/markdown/doc_operators.md

 Most state changes are quite simple.
 Usually you want to set some new state, toggle it or maybe copy a value from the input of the signal into the model.
 With the included operators you can do this directly in the chain definition, and more.

+Note that operators are static, meaning that when the arguments you pass needs to be dynamic of some sorts you rather want to create an action instead.

 ```javascript
 import {
   set,